-complementary information and knowledge that may become key drivers of firms' performance.
+Nowadays, the understanding of the innovation process implies the recognition that firms do not innovate in isolation but there are external influences by mean of complementary information and knowledge that may become key drivers of firms' performance.
 Closed innovation views has been losing effectiveness due to a series of aspects (the reduction of the innovations life cycle, the innovation-based competition, etc.), enlarging the necessity of firms to expand their access to new knowledge.
-The new models of innovation explain the predominance of open firms' strategies that leads to the study of complementarity, underlining the fact that this is a context-specific aspect (Arora et al., 2004, Cassiman and Veugelers, 2006, Chesbrough, 2003, Laursen and Salter, 2006, Mohnen and Röller, 2005).
-Successful innovation in firms depends upon the development and integration of new knowledge into the innovation process though diverse innovative activities, internal and external to the firm (Cassiman and Veugelers, 2002).
+The new models of innovation explain the predominance of open firms' strategies that leads to the study of complementarity, underlining the fact that this is a context-specific aspect (A. Arora, Gambardella, & Torrisi, 2004; Cassiman & Veugelers, 2006; Chesbrough, 2003; Laursen & Salter, 2006; Mohnen & Röller, 2005).
+Successful innovation in firms depends upon the development and integration of new knowledge into the innovation process though diverse innovative activities, internal and external to the firm (Cassiman & Veugelers, 2002).

-With this background, it became more and more important to establish if these activities are complementaries or substitutes related to the innovation performance of the firm, to approach a better understanding of the nature of innovation processes in diverse production activities.
+With this background, it became more and more important to establish if these activities are complementary or substitute related to the innovation performance of the firm, to approach a better understanding of the nature of innovation processes in diverse production activities.
 Moreover, the empirical research has been focused on manufacturing sectors.
-However, the economic literature on services point out that the characteristics of the innovation process is essentially different in this kind of economic activity (Drejer, 2004).
+However, the economic literature on services point out that the characteristics of the innovation process are essentially different in this kind of economic activity (Drejer, 2004).

-Innovation studies on services tends to point out that there are specific aspects on the nature itself of production in these sectors that particularize its innovation processes (Drejer, 2004, Gallouj and Savona, 2009): immateriality, co-production and a profound interactivity with external actors.
+Innovation studies on services tends to point out that there are specific aspects on the nature itself of production in these sectors that particularize its innovation processes (Drejer, 2004; Gallouj & Savona, 2009): immateriality, co-production and a profound interactivity with external actors.
 Software production is a complex activity that involves an essentially creative-stage -development- which in turn involves conceptualization, requirements analysis and high-level design.
-Less creative activities are low-level coding design, testing and technical support, which are sometimes outsourced by development firms.
-On the other hand, software services involve fully customized solutions, and other routinized ones.
-They involve implementation and customization of third party products, consulting, training, and tasks associated with installation, operation and maintenance of software.
-In any case, software activities seem to imply certain combination of internal and external knowledge sources.
-That allows to hypothesize that a complementarity relation could arise between internal and external innovative activities, which is the main working hypothesis of the paper.
+Less creative activities are low-level coding design, testing and technical support, which are sometimes